Stock market today: Wall Street tumbles after dispiriting data on the economy, as Meta sinks

-NEW YORK (AP) — U.S. stocks are tumbling Thursday after a dispiriting cocktail of data suggested both that the economy's growth is flagging and that inflation remains higher than hoped.
+NEW YORK (AP) — U.S. stocks are tumbling Thursday after a dispiriting cocktail of data suggested both that the economy's growth is flagging and that inflation remains stubbornly high.
 A sharp drop for Meta Platforms, one of Wall Street's most influential stocks, also dragged the market lower.

-The S&P 500 was down 1.2% in morning trading, erasing more than half of what had been a big winning week so far.
-The Dow Jones Industrial Average was down 637 points, or 1.7%, as of 10:30 a.m.
-Eastern time, and the Nasdaq composite was 1.4% lower.
+The S&P 500 was down 1.3% in midday trading, erasing the majority of what had been a big winning week so far.
+The Dow Jones Industrial Average was down 603 points, or 1.6%, as of 11:25 a.m.
+Eastern time, and the Nasdaq composite was 1.7% lower.

 Expectations had built very high for Meta, along with the other "Magnificent Seven" stocks that drove most of the stock market's returns last year.
 They need to hit a high bar to justify their high stock prices.

 The entire U.S. stock market felt the pressure of another jump in Treasury yields following the disappointing data on the U.S. economy.
-The report pierced one of the main beliefs that had sent the S&P 500 to multiple records this year: The economy can avoid a deep recession and support strong profits for companies, even if high inflation takes a while to fully get under control.
+The report shot directly at one of the main beliefs that sent the S&P 500 to multiple records this year: The economy can avoid a deep recession and support strong profits for companies, even if high inflation takes a while to fully get under control.

-That's what Wall Street called a “soft landing” scenario, and expectations had grown recently even for a “no landing” where the economy avoids a recession entirely.
+That's what Wall Street calls a “soft landing” scenario, and expectations had grown recently even for a “no landing” where the economy avoids a recession entirely.

 “Things can change a lot from one quarter to the next, so it’s too early to say the Fed has failed, but this doesn’t help their cause.”

-Treasury yields surged immediately after the economic report’s release as traders pulled back on bets for cuts to rates this year by the Federal Reserve.
+Treasury yields climbed immediately after the economic report’s release as traders pared bets for cuts to rates this year by the Federal Reserve.

 The yield on the 10-year Treasury jumped to 4.70% from 4.66% just before the report and from 4.65% late Wednesday.
 The two-year Treasury yield, which more closely tracks expectations for the Fed, jumped back to the edge of 5% from 4.93% late Wednesday.